studiokeywi/chic/chic/README.md

 <h3 id="css-builder-syntax">CSS Builder Syntax</h3>

-**NOTE:** Firefox offers different styling options than Chrome.
+> **NOTE:** Firefox may offer different styling options than Chrome.
 I do not have access to Safari and cannot speak to the styling options there.

-Behind the scenes, `chic` uses a JavaScript Proxy object.
+Behind the scenes, `Chic` uses a JavaScript Proxy object.
 This allows transformation of CSS-friendly strings when not using a logging function or the [fix] function.
 Since CSS styles often require characters that are invalid in JavaScript identifiers, there are two options available.
 The first is to use bracket notation for property access (as used in previous examples):

 ```javascript
 chic.background['#c0c0c0']['border-radius']['0.5rem'].border['0.125rem solid blue']();